CWDE615/TI84_Games_and_Programs/Rules84/README.md

 # Rules84
-An implementation of the mobile Battle-Royale style of games that were ubiquidous during my high school years.
+An implementation of the mobile Battle Royale style of games that were ubiquidous during my high school years.

 ## Programs Used
 Program|Description|Called In|